 If humans set out for other galaxies, the expansion of the universe will come into play.
 Some of the starry spirals we target will recede out of range before we can reach them.
 We recently built a new kind of crystal ball to deal with this problem.
 Our supercomputers can now host miniature universes, cosmological simulations that we can fast forward, to see how dense the universe will be in the deep future.
 We can model the structure and speed of colonisation waves within these simulations, by plugging in different assumptions about how fast our future probes will travel.
 Some think we’ll swarm locust-like over the Virgo supercluster, the enormous collection of galaxies to which the Milky Way is bound.
 Others are more ambitious.
 Anders Sandberg, a research fellow at the Future of Humanity Institute, told me that humans might be able to colonise a third of the now-visible universe, before dark energy pushes the rest out of reach.
 That would give us access to 100 billion galaxies, a mind-bending quantity of matter and energy to play with.

 I asked Bostrom how he thought humans would expand into the massive ecological niche I have just described.
 ‘On that kind of time scale, you either glide into the bin of extinction scenarios, or into the bin of technological maturity scenarios,’ he said.
-‘Among the latter, there is a wide range of futures that all have the same outward shape, which is Earth in the center of this growing bubble of infrastructure, a bubble that grows uniformly at some significant fraction of the speed of light.’
+‘Among the latter, there is a wide range of futures that all have the same outward shape, which is Earth in the centre of this growing bubble of infrastructure, a bubble that grows uniformly at some significant fraction of the speed of light.’
 It’s not clear what that expanding bubble of infrastructure might enable.
 It could provide the raw materials to power flourishing civilisations, human families encompassing trillions upon trillions of lives.
 Or it could be shaped into computational substrate, or into a Jupiter brain, a megastructure designed to think the deepest possible thoughts, all the way until the end of time.

 It is only by considering this extraordinary range of human futures that our cosmic omen comes into view.
 It was the Russian physicist and visionary Konstantin Tsiolkovsky who first noticed the omen, though its discovery is usually credited to Enrico Fermi.
 Tsiolkovsky, the fifth of 18 children, was born in 1857 to a family of modest means in Izhevskoye, an ancient village 200 miles south-east of Moscow.
 He was forced to leave school at the age of 10 after a bout with scarlet fever left him hard of hearing.
 At 16, Tsiolkovsky made his way to Moscow, where he installed himself in its great library, surviving on books and scraps of black bread.
 He eventually took work as a schoolteacher, a profession that allowed him enough spare time to tinker around as an amateur engineer.
 By the age of 40, Tsiolkovsky had invented the monoplane, the wind tunnel, and the rocket equation — the mathematical basis of spaceflight today.
 Though he died decades before Sputnik, Tsiolkovsky believed it was human destiny to expand out into the cosmos.
 In the early 1930s, he wrote a series of philosophical tracts that launched Cosmism, a new school of Russian thought.
 He was famous for saying that ‘Earth is the cradle of humanity, but one cannot stay in the cradle forever.’